KPERS 1 Benefits Members hired before July 1, 2009

 Partial Lump-Sum Option

 You can take part of your retirement benefit in an up-front lump sum at retirement.
 This lump sum is then combined with one of the other retirement options to provide reduced, regular monthly payments for the rest of your life.
 You can choose a PLSO amount of 10%, 20%, 30%, 40% or 50% of the actuarial present value of your benefit.
+A PLSO payment is taxable income unless directly rolled over into an eligible retirement account.

 For Detailed Information